Next Meeting: Tuesday, December 13, 2022

 These talks normally take place on the second Wednesday of the month and are back to in-person presentations.

-June’s program will take place on Wednesday, June 8, at 12 noon in the Village Room of the Main Library building and is titled James A. Garfield and the First Decoration Day.
+December’s program will take place on Wednesday, December 14, at 12 noon in the Village Room of the Main Library building and is titled Christmas Music of the Victorian Era.